Sumdorong Chu standoff: Aftermath

 Both India and China realised the danger of an inadvertent conflict and, after initial posturing, a decision was made to de-escalate their deployments.
 The fallout from the standoff resulted in India and China restarting dialogue, which had been dormant since the 1962 war.
 After Rajiv Gandhi's 1988 visit, there was a hiatus of sorts because of political turmoil in India.
 But finally in 1993, the two countries signed an agreement to ensure peace along the LAC.

 The agreement brought in an interesting concept of "mutual and equal security" where thinning of forces was envisaged, based on geographical and logistical considerations.
 However, its most important element was to have the two sides work out a mutually acceptable Line of Actual Control.
-As of now, the two sides have their own versions of the line and there are points, especially in the Sikkim-Bhutan-India trijunction, the Sumdorong Chu area and so on, where each other's claims continue to be disputed.
+As of now, the two sides have their own versions of the line and there are points, especially in the China-Bhutan-India trijunction, the Sumdorong Chu area and so on, where each other's claims continue to be disputed.